mikeflores/flash-cards/readme.md

 a mobile friendly collection of flash cards for learning.

 ## Pieces
+===
+MVP
-- a collection of subjects in sets of flash-cards (deck)
+- a collection of flash-card decks of various topics
-- in each subject there are cards
+    - in each deck there are cards
-- in each card there is a term or topic paired with a definition (use HTML's definition elements)
+        - in each card there is a term or topic & a definition (use HTML's definition elements)
 - number of cards in a deck is unlimited
 - the user can make his/her own cards using data from a JSON file to load
-    example:
-    [
-        deckname: cool people = [
-            [ card-1: =
+===
+- there is a timer
+    example
+    var decks = {
+        deckName : "Star Wars Characters",
+        cards: {
+            cardOne: {
-                term:
+                term: "Vader",
-                definition:
-            ],
-            [ card-2:
+                definition: "A whiny dude that's more machine than human."
+            },
+            cardTwo: {
-                term:
+                term: "Luke Skywalker",
-                definition:
-            ],
-            [ card-3:
+                definition: "A whiny dude from Tatooine that becomes a Jedi."
+            },
+            cardThree: {
-                term:
+                term: "Rey",
-                definition:
-            ]
-    ]
+                definition: "A young girl with a mysterious past.
+She is not whiny."
+            }
+        }
+    }

 ## Draft of how this will work